imagej/imagej.github.io/_pages/Developing_ImageJ_in_Eclipse.md

 -   Download "Eclipse IDE for Java Developers" from the [Eclipse web site](http://www.eclipse.org/downloads/).

-{% include warning-box content='It is """important""" to choose "Eclipse IDE for Java Developers" because it contains Maven support built-in.
+{% include warning-box content='It is **important** to choose "Eclipse IDE for Java Developers" because it contains Maven support built-in.
 Otherwise, you will have to [install the M2E plugin manually](http://eclipse.org/m2e/).' %}

 -   Unpack the archive to a location of your choice.